pc-magas/mkdotenv/README.md

 ```

-Or temporaly mounting it on a run command:
+Or temporarily mounting it on a run command:

 ```Dockerfile
 RUN --mount=type=bind,from=pcmagas/mkdotenv:latest,source=/usr/bin/mkdotenv,target=/bin/mkdotenv